-Partly offsetting the above strengths, in our view, is the district's heavy reliance on hydroelectric power resources for load, although the district has partly mitigated volumetric risks associated with variable or volatile hydrology conditions with various "slice of system" sales.
+Partly offsetting the above strengths, in our view, is the district's heavy reliance on hydroelectric power resources for load, although it has partly mitigated volumetric risks associated with variable or volatile hydrology conditions with various "slice of system" sales.
 It is also exposed to compliance requirements and costs related to fish and wildlife mitigation by virtue of its hydroelectric project operations, but given significant liquidity, we view both of these exposures as manageable.
+While the district is also exposed to counterparty credit risk, various protections are in place such as collateral thresholds and diligent monitoring of counterparty credit.
+Regardless, if counterparties do not honor their obligations, we believe that the district would likely be able to promptly remarket the surplus hydropower (and likely at relatively more favorable market prices) given its low cost, noncarbon-emitting nature.

 The district owns and operates an electric distribution system, three major hydroelectric power generating projects (Rocky Reach, Rock Island, and Lake Chelan), a telecommunications system, and a small water and wastewater system.
-Chelan sells far more power to contractual off-takers and the wholesale market (67% in 2023) than to retail customers (33%), and these nonretail margins from surplus power sales contribute to the district's very low retail rates and exceptional FCC and liquidity, and provide critical funding for ongoing capital needs, especially renewal and repair projects at Rocky Reach and Rock Island.
+Chelan's consolidated system sells far more energy to contractual off-takers and the wholesale market (67% in 2023; not including direct energy sales from the Rocky Reach and Rock Island projects to long-term purchasers) than to retail customers (33%), and these nonretail margins from surplus power sales contribute to the district's very low retail rates and exceptional FCC and liquidity, and provide critical funding for ongoing capital needs, especially renewal and repair projects at Rocky Reach and Rock Island.
 The district lacks leading customer concentration, which reduces potential revenue volatility risk from customers who may exit the service territory.